 Knotted Spikerush begins flowering in July and fruit may be present from August into October.

-The time of year you would expect to find Knotted Spike Rush vegetative and fruiting in New York.
+The time of year you would expect to find Horsetail Spike Rush vegetative and fruiting in New York.

 Eleocharis equisetoides (Ell.)
 Torr.